somefunAgba/autosgm/README.md

 - The ratio-function of a **correlation estimator** and a **moment estimator** is an optimal iteration-dependent learning rate oracle.
 - Smoothing the gradient via the **first-order lowpass filter** is approximately smoothing the loss function, so its primary function is regularization not acceleration.
-- In general, under a first-order filtering of the gradient, and choice of an iteration-dependent learning rate, the <a href="https://somefunagba.github.io/learning_dynamics" target="_blank">**stochastic gradient learning dynamics**</a> is that of a **first-order linear time (iteration) varying (LTV) filter** at the parameter-change level.
+- In general, under a first-order filtering of the gradient, and choice of an iteration-dependent learning rate, the <a href="https://somefunagba.github.io/learning_dynamics" target="_blank">**stochastic gradient learning dynamics**</a> is that of a **first-order linear time (iteration) varying (LTV) filter** in the parameter-change level.
 - Characterize **stability** properties of the stochastic gradient learning dynamics.
 - Both **standard** weight-decay and **decoupled** weight-decay are **coupled damping** terms in the parameter-change level.